danini/progressive-x/README.md

 The code for multiple homography fitting is available at: [notebook](dataset_comparison/adelaideH.ipynb).

+The code for multiple two-view motion fitting is available at: [notebook](dataset_comparison/adelaideF.ipynb).

 # Jupyter Notebook example

 The example for multiple homography fitting is available at: [notebook](examples/example_multi_homography.ipynb).